-More recent data further corroborates this decline in enforcement.
+More recent data further corroborate this decline in enforcement.
 The fraction of mergers that are challenged by regulators has dropped dramatically in recent years; government non-merger civil complaints are down from their historical norms, with monopolization and other major Section 2 cases all but disappearing until 2020; and non-government civil antitrust litigation has decreased by more than 40% when compared to the already depressed benchmark of 2008.
 Antitrust authorities are also facing important resource constraints.
 The antitrust division of the Department of Justice has approximately 25% less full-time staff today than it did a decade ago, while the staff of the Federal Trade Commission has dropped by around 40% since a peak in the late 1970s.
 US GDP grew approximately 40% since 2010, but the budget of the FTC and the DOJ Antitrust Division remains roughly the same, leading to warnings that budget shortfalls may jeopardize enforcement actions.
 A comparison with activities of European antitrust regulators shows how, in the past decades, antimonopoly enforcement has significantly weakened in the US.